GunaPalanivel/Brain_Tumor_Detection/README.md

 # Brain Tumor Detection

-A brain tumor is an abnormal growth of tissue in the brain or central spine that can disrupt proper brain function.
-It is the abnormal growth of tissues in brain.
-If the tumor originates in the brain, it is called a primary brain tumor.
-Primary brain tumors can be benign or malignant.
-Benign brain tumors are not cancerous.
+Brain tumor is an abnormal growth of cells within the brain or surrounding tissues, categorized as either benign or malignant.
+They can originate in the brain or spread from elsewhere in the body.
+Symptoms vary but may include headaches, seizures, vision changes, and personality shifts.
+Diagnosis involves medical history assessment, physical exams, imaging, and sometimes biopsies.
+Treatment options depend on tumor type and may include surgery, radiation, chemotherapy, targeted therapy, or immunotherapy.
+Prognosis varies, with early diagnosis and tailored treatment improving outcomes.
+Follow-up care and monitoring are often necessary after treatment to manage potential recurrences or side effects.

 ## Requirements

 opencv

+pillow

 tensorflow